 Swiss city Basel is divided into two parts by the Rhine River.
 So called Big Basel is considered the historical center of the city.
 Located on south-west, this is a picturesque pedestals only zone that traditionally attracts both locals and tourists by its clean air and rich flora.
 The symbol of Big Basel is the Cathedral that can be seen even from the opposite bank of the river.

 The second part of the city (Small Basel) is connected with the historical center by the steel rope, along which moves a ferryboat.
 The ferry is moved exclusively by water stream, so even such type of transport is absolutely environment friendly.
 Small Basel is famous by multiple museums, with such places as the Museum of the Natural History, Swiss National Museums and the Museum of Cultures to be the most famous and frequently visited.
 The first museum will invite you with a rich collection of minerals, while the Museum of Cultures will provide you with the opportunity to watch picturesque Alpine landscapes and pictures of Gruyere and Appenzell.

-This article about Basel is copyrighted by the our editorial team, & can only be reused with a link to www.orangesmile.com
+This article about Basel is written by the orangesmile.com editorial team and is protected by the copyright law.
+The article can only be re-used with a direct link to www.orangesmile.com